slhogle/hambiConsumerCompetition/README.md

 [Full text available from Ecology Letters]()

-Data and code here is provided under the MIT License.
+Data and code is provided under the MIT License.

 # Directory structure

 1. `/sh` contains scripts from running analysis on the [puhti compute cluster](https://docs.csc.fi/computing/systems-puhti/)
 2. `/R` contains R scripts
-3. `/dataRaw` contains unprocessed data scraped from puhti
+3. `/dataRaw` contains unprocessed data
-4. `/data` contains data that has been processed in some way for later use
+4. `/data` contains data that has been processed in some way for from `/dataRaw` for downstream use
 5. `/figs` contains figures generated from R scripts
 6. `/tables` contains summary tables generated from R scripts
-7. `/rendered` contains any markdown or HTML that gets rendered in the process of running the scipts.
+7. `/rendered` contains any markdown or HTML that gets rendered in the process of running the scripts.

 # 16S amplicon processing